 ‘If you love your children, you will take care of their mother.’
 Unknown

-Sometimes as a mother, whenever you feel like you are running on empty, there are some quick ways to refill your motherhood tank.
+Sometimes as a mother, whenever you feel like you are running on empty, you can find some quick ways to refill your motherhood tank.

-I remember hopping into one of the many tricycles at the park few weeks before the lock down.
-I felt a sense of relief as my butt found a comfortable spot in the passenger seat.
+I remember hopping into one of the many tricycles at the bus park few weeks before the lock down.
+Just in case you are wondering, I live in Lagos, Nigeria.
+I immediately felt a sense of relief as my butt found a comfortable spot in the passenger seat.
 I was at least happy to be free from the scorching rays of the sun.

 My thoughts drifted and I looked forward to a quick journey home.
 The driver started his tricycle and we hit the road.
 But, rather than move at that familiar speed I was used to, he was going rather too slow against my wish.

 Immediately, I asked the driver what the problem was, his words were this –‘nothing’.
 Other passengers also began to grumble at the snail speed of the tricycle.
-But in a flash, our tricycle came to a slow halt right in the middle of the road.
+But Alas!, in a flash by moment, our tricycle came to a slow halt right in the middle of the road.

 The driver was also quick to announce to us at that moment, that his fuel tank was empty and that our journey had come to an end.
 We had been running on an empty tank all along.

-This is the same way things can go wrong on this motherhood journey.
-Issues will arise when you choose to ignore the low level warnings in your motherhood tank.
-Not so many good things happen when you are running on an empty tank.
+This is the same way things can go wrong in your motherhood journey when you choose to ignore the low-level warnings in your motherhood tank.
+More so, not so many good things happen when you are running on an empty tank as a mother.

 And then, you begin to snap at your spouse and children.
 You get angry at the slightest things.
 You become ‘Momzilla’ in your own home, while losing time and precious moments with your kids.